tnichols217/notes/College/Additional Questions.md

 > [!para]
 > I hold a tech internship position in my school as an extracurricular.
 This time is spent on developing school projects like the intranet, firewall, and other internally hosted sites.
 I also service laptops, manage server instances, install hardware in classrooms, and provide general tech support.

-> [!para]
-> I hold a tech internship position my school as an extracurricular.
-I would spend my time developing school projects - such as the intranet, firewall, and internal web hosting - and contributing to what get released, as well as servicing laptops, managing server instances, installing hardware in classrooms, and general tech support.

 5. Name one thing you are looking forward to experiencing at Stanford.
 (50 words)

 > [!para]